CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

-# Traffic Volumes
+# Short Term Traffic Volumes

-Traffic volume data (traffic counts and turning movements) from the FLOW database and other data sources.
+Short-term Traffic volume data (traffic counts and turning movements) from the FLOW database and other data sources.

 ## Table of Contents